-- Under his employment agreement, Mr. Rapino is eligible to receive future annual performance share awards targeted at \$10,000,000 based on the attainment of qualitative performance goals to be established on an annual basis.
-The amount set forth in the table represents the maximum dollar value of such annual performance shares awarded to Mr. Rapino with respect to fiscal year 2024, which, if earned, will be issued in 2025. - Represents the aggregate dollar value of restricted stock awards expected to be awarded under the Amended 2005 Plan to each of our non-employee directors in 2024 pursuant to our non-employee director compensation plan.
-As described in greater detail elsewhere in this proxy statement, under the non-employee director compensation plan, each non-employee director receives an annual restricted stock grant valued at \$200,000, with the number of shares to be determined on the grant date based on the applicable 20-day trailing average closing price per share of our common stock.
+(1) Under his employment agreement, Mr. Rapino is eligible to receive future annual performance share awards targeted at \$10,000,000 based on the attainment of qualitative performance goals to established on an annual basis.
+The amount set forth in the table represents the maximum dollar value of such annual performance shares awarded to Mr. Rapino with respect to fiscal year 2024 which, if earned, will be issued in 2025.

+(2) Represents the aggregate dollar value of restricted stock awards expected to be awarded under the Amended 2005 Plan to each of our non-employee directors in 2024 pursuant to our non-employed director compensation plan.
+As described in greater detail elsewhere in this proxy statement, under the non-employee director compensation plan, each non-employee director receives an annua restricted stock grant valued at \$200,000 (and the board chair receives an additional grant valued at \$120,000), with the number of shares to be determined on the grant date based on the applic 20-day trailing average closing price per share of our common stock.